New aspects of quantum topological data analysis: Betti number estimation, and testing and tracking of homology and

 \subsection{Simplicial complex specification}

-Our approach remains grounded in homology theory, with the central computational task being the determination of the dimension of the kernel of the combinatorial Laplacian $\Delta_r$.
-The first step, therefore, is to specify and provide access to the simplicial complex $K$ of interest.
-Recall that $S_r^K$ denotes the set of $r$-simplices in $K$, where $K$ is a simplicial complex over a set of $n$ vertices.
+Our approach is based on homology theory, where the central computational task is to determine the dimension of the kernel of the combinatorial Laplacian $\Delta_r$.
+We therefore begin by specifying the simplicial complex $K$ and providing access to its simplices.
+Let $S_r^K$ denote the set of $r$-simplices in $K$, where $K$ is a simplicial complex defined over a set of $n$ vertices.